cesaraustralia/ResistanceView/README.md

 # Resistance View
-View predicted map of chemical resistance in insect pests
+Predicted map of chemical resistance in arthropod pests in Australia